US moves nearer to shutdown amid coronavirus fears

 Dr. Robert Murphy, executive director of Institute for Global Health at Northwestern University, said he was “appalled” by what he saw Saturday at nearby O’Hare.

 “If they weren’t exposed to COVID-19 before, they probably are now.
 From a public health perspective, this is malpractice,” Murphy said in a statement Sunday.
-“The lack of preparation and concern is unfathomable.
-This is not ‘poor planning.’
-This is ‘no planning.’”
+“The lack of preparation and concern is unfathomable.”

-Acting Customs and Border Patrol Commissioner Mark Morgan said in a written statement Sunday that the agency is making improvements to its procedures, but that it must “balance our efficiencies with ensuring the health and safety of all American citizens through enhanced medical screening.”
+But the situation improved markedly Sunday at O’Hare and elsewhere.
+Acting Homeland Security Secretary Chad Wolf said wait times are down to 30 minutes after processes have been adjusted to better handle the influx and extra personnel sent to the airports that are “funneling” passengers returning from overseas.

+Bailey Miles, a 20-year-old sophomore at Taylor University in Indiana, arrived also from Madrid fearing the worst, but she got through customs and a health screening in about an hour.
+She said officials seemed to have learned their lesson from Saturday, when some of her friends returned.

+“The employees were really helpful, had positive attitudes and had a lot of grace,” she said.
+She said a woman even passed out snacks.

-Amanda Kay, who returned Sunday from Paris, said she was asked to keep her distance from other passengers when she arrived at Newark Liberty International Airport in New Jersey.
+At Newark Liberty International Airport in New Jersey, Amanda Kay said she was asked to keep her distance from other passengers when she arrived from Paris at Newark Liberty International Airport in New Jersey.

 “They wanted 50 people at a time.
 So the first 50 people got off, and they asked us to keep a large distance between ourselves,” she said.
 “We showed them the first form and then as we walk there’s a person who has the scan for your temperature.
 And then you go through Customs and then that was it.”